top of page

 10. Taqueria Honoria & El Camello Jr.

 We loved these two local hole-in-the-wall restaurants and kept going back and back.
-The prices are low compared to the rest of Tulum, and the ceviche and guac is piled high!
+The prices are low compared to the rest of Tulum, and the ceviche and guac are piled high!

 Guacamole, prawn ceviche and tortilla chips